kassidyr/Project-3/README.md

 ## Contributing

-If you are interested in contacting me for this project or future work , feel free to reach me via e-mail at alystrife@gmail.com.
+If you are interested in contributing please contact any of the individuals listed below via the links provided.

 ## Credits